 If using active dry yeast, mix it with warm water (100-110°F) to activate it.
 It should foam within 5-10 minutes.
 Keep in mind, active dry yeast is very perishable, so be sure to check the expiration date!

 Instant yeast is very stable and can be frozen for years.
 You can add this directly to the dry mixture with the flour.
-Mix warm water (100-130°F) and oil, then add this to the dry mixture.
-Instant yeast is best for doing a slow, cold rise in the refrigerator.
+Mix warm water (up to130°F) and oil, then add this to the dry mixture.
+Instant yeast is also best for doing a slow, cold rise in the refrigerator.

-Rapid rise yeast can also be mixed directly with the dry ingredients, but has a short rising time arc, not suitable for refrigerating.
+Rapid rise yeast can also be mixed directly with the dry ingredients, but has a short rising time arc, and is not suitable for refrigerating.

 • Teff flour is key for soft and moist texture.
 Avoid swapping it for rice or almond flour.